ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: #vpc-scaling-dedicated-compute-dedicated-resize}
 {: step}

-If you have observed the profile of the instance provisioned on the dedicated host is set to `cx2-2x4` where `c` stands for **Compute** family(category) with 2 vCPUs and 4 GiB RAM.
+If you have observed the profile of the instance provisioned on the dedicated host, it is set to `cx2-2x4` where `c` stands for **Compute** family(category) with 2 vCPUs and 4 GiB RAM.
 In this section, you will resize the instance by updating the profile to `cx2-8x16` with 8 vCPUs, 16 GiB RAM.

 1. To resize the capacity of the attached volume to the instance, navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update `step5_resize_dedicated_instance` variable to **true** and **Save** the setting.